Donna Scrivo: Nurse Mom Who Murdered, Dismembered Mentally Ill Son, Ramsay, Subject Of Tonight’s ‘Snapped’

 Catch up on all of the background details of the Donna Scrivo case by tuning into Snapped at 6/5 p.m.
 Central on the Oxygen Network.
 In a previous episode of Snapped, the Michelle Byrom case was profiled.

-Featured Image by Gerry Broome/AP Images]
+[Featured Image by Gerry Broome/AP Images]